simon-ourmachinery/tmbuild-action/readme.md

 # tmbuild-action

-A GitHub action to build *The Machinery*'s one click build tool as well as the engine itself.
+A GitHub action to build [*The Machinery*'s](https://ourmachinery.com/post/one-button-source-code-builds/) click build tool as well as [the engine](https://ourmachinery.com/download.html) itself.
 This action will cache all dependencies as well as the build tool itself if required.
-It supports to pack the engine or you plugin at the end.
+It supports to pack the engine or your plugin at the end.

 ## Features